mavidser/mavidser.github.io/content/posts/dumb-smartphone.md

 Eventually, I did go back to the smartphone - to order cabs, read important emails, and take photographs.

 But this really made me miss the bliss of not owning a smartphone.
-In the previous month, I used to look at the tiny screen for a maxium of 5 total minutes every day.
-On the smartphone, that returned to a few hours - Reddit, Twitter, Telegram, Whatsapp, Instagram, Facebook, Kindle, Google Chrome.
+In the previous month, I used to look at the tiny screen for a maximum of 5 minutes every day.
+Now when I'm back on the smartphone, the screen-time is also back to a few hours - Reddit, Twitter, Telegram, Whatsapp, Instagram, Facebook, Kindle, Google Chrome.

 Also came with it, a lot of micro-interruptions throughout the day in the form of notifications - IMs, promotions, emails, etc. An average of 15 notifications every day.